Soil microbiology: Composition regulation

 Plant hormones, salicylic acid, jasmonic acid and ethylene are key regulators of innate immunity in plant leaves.
 Mutants impaired in salicylic acid synthesis and signaling are hypersusceptible to microbes that colonize the host plant to obtain nutrients, whereas mutants impaired in jasmonic acid and ethylene synthesis and signaling are hypersusceptible to herbivorous insects and microbes that kill host cells to extract nutrients.
 The challenge of modulating a community of diverse microbes in plant roots is more involved than that of clearing a few pathogens from inside a plant leaf.
 Consequently, regulating root microbiome composition may require immune mechanisms other than those that control foliar microbes.

-A 2015 study analyzed a panel of Arabidopsis hormone mutants impaired in synthesis or signaling of individual or combinations of plant hormones, the microbial community in the soil adjacent to the root and in bacteria living within root tissue.
+A 2015 study analyzed a panel of Arabidopsis hormone mutants impaired in synthesis or signaling of individual or combinations of plant hormones, the microbial community in the soil adjacent to the root and in bacteria living within root tissues.
 Changes in salicylic acid signaling stimulated a reproducible shift in the relative abundance of bacterial phyla in the endophytic compartment.
 These changes were consistent across many families within the affected phyla, indicating that salicylic acid may be a key regulator of microbiome community structure.

 Classical plant defense hormones also function in plant growth, metabolism and abiotic stress responses, obscuring the precise mechanism by which salicylic acid regulates this microbiome.

 During plant domestication, humans selected for traits related to plant improvement, but not for plant associations with a beneficial microbiome.
 Even minor changes in abundance of certain bacteria can have a major effect on plant defenses and physiology, with only minimal effects on overall microbiome structure.

 Biochemical activity

 Most soil enzymes are produced by bacteria, fungi and plant roots.
 Their biochemical activity is a factor in both stabilization and degradation of soil structure.
-Enzyme activity is higher in plots that are fertilized with manure as compared to inorganic fertilizers.
+Enzyme activity is higher in plots that are fertilized with manure as compared to inorganic fertilizers, although other studies showed that a combination of mineral and organic fertilizers was better than manuring.
 The microflora of the rhizosphere may increase activity of enzymes there.